-Random variable $U$ is common randomness shared by the transmitter and receiver.
-As in \cite{polyanskiy2011feedback, yavas2020Random,trillingsgaard2018broadcast}, the traditional random-coding argument does not prove the existence of a single (deterministic) code that simultaneously satisfies two conditions on the code (e.g., \eqref{eq:averagetau} and \eqref{eq:averageerror}).
+Recall that Definition~\ref{def:gaussvlf} with $L = 1$ recovers the fixed-length no-feedback codes in \cite{polyanskiy2010Channel}.
+As in \cite{polyanskiy2011feedback, yavas2020Random,trillingsgaard2018broadcast}, we here need common randomness because the traditional random-coding argument does not prove the existence of a single (deterministic) code that simultaneously satisfies conditions \eqref{eq:averagetau} and \eqref{eq:averageerror} on the code.
 Therefore, randomized codes are necessary for our achievability argument; here, $|\mc{U}| \leq 2$ suffices \cite[Appendix~D]{yavas2020Random}.